astronomer/docs/learn/airflow-snowpark.md

 Integrating Snowpark with Airflow offers the benefits of:

 - Running machine learning models directly in Snowflake, without having to move data out of your Snowflake database.
-- Express data transformations in Snowflake in Python instead of SQL.
+- Expressing data transformations in Snowflake in Python instead of SQL.
-- Store and version your machine learning models in a model registry inside Snowflake.
+- Storing and versioning your machine learning models in a model registry inside Snowflake.
-- Use Snowpark's compute resources instead of the resources of your Airflow cluster for machine learning.
+- Using Snowpark's compute resources instead of your Airflow cluster resources for machine learning.
-- Use Airflow for Snowpark Python orchestration to enable automation, auditing, logging, and retry and complex triggering for powerful workflows.
+- Using Airflow for Snowpark Python orchestration to enable automation, auditing, logging, retry, and complex triggering for powerful workflows.

 The Snowpark provider for Airflow simplifies interacting with Snowpark by: